badsectorlabs/ludus/ludus-server/packer/README.md

 kali.pkr.hcl has an example.
 You also need to set `skip_version_check = true` since the env variables are not set before the version check.

+Ludus template builds export `ANSIBLE_ROLES_PATH` and `ANSIBLE_COLLECTIONS_PATH` for Packer's Ansible provisioners.
+Each path searches the initiating user's installed roles or collections first, then the instance-wide global directory, matching range deployments.
+Templates do not need to add these variables to `ansible_env_vars`; setting them explicitly overrides the inherited paths.

 ```
 variable "ansible_home" {
   type =  string